 Artifacts found in the wakes of such people are reminders that the past is not dead; graphite scrawl, silver gelatin shadows, root stock of bred roses, palpable legacies remembered by fireside under moth eaten black skies.
 These traces and the conventions of art unique to each of their lifetimes, a parallel story, have helped me invent portraits and relay the stories of a succession people, whose fates led to my chances.
 With a fellowship for a residency at the Vermont Studio Center in Johnson Vermont in 2013, I began the paintings included in the "Latest and Recent Work" folder.
 It was a time and place of such plenty that the grass under apple trees smelled of cider in September.
 It was fertile ground to paint about the yield, the frost, the far away angle of repose of the fruit of family trees.

-I have lived in Germany since 2010, but often return to my first studio, the barn loft in rural Pennsylvania.
+I have kept a foot abroad since 2010, but often return to my first studio, the barn loft in rural Pennsylvania.
 It is where I paint with most clarity on the subject of where I am from, what I have found elsewhere, what I wish to see and hope to leave in secret rooms.

 "The past is never dead, it is not even past." - William Faulkner

 A review of an exhibit at Dowling Walsh Gallery in the Portland Herald: